-There are two types of visitation providers: nonprofessional and professional.
-A nonprofessional provider is generally a family member or friend who is not being paid to supervise.
-Nonprofessional providers must be impartial and avoid any conflict of interest.
+There are two types of visitation monitors: nonprofessional and professional.
+A nonprofessional is generally a family member or friend who is not being paid to supervise.
+Nonprofessional must be impartial and avoid any conflict of interest.
 They should also make every reasonable effort to keep the children and parents safe during visitation.

 Professional providers, on the other hand, are well-trained in supervising techniques and charge for their services.
-When selecting a professional provider, it is important to ask about their level of experience and expertise as well as their program conditions and guidelines.
-Whether you choose a professional or nonprofessional provider, the individual must meet minimum qualifications as stipulated by California law in Family Code section 3200.5.
+When selecting a professional provider, it is important to ask about their level of experience as well as their program conditions and guidelines.
+Whether you choose a professional or nonprofessional provider, the individual must meet certain qualifications.

 There are many reasons why supervised visitation may be needed.
 A parent may request supervised visitation if the other parent has: